"

 Breguet Endurance Equation – Jet Airplanes

-When dealing with the performance of jet airplanes, the thrust required by the engine matters rather than the power required for propeller-driven airplanes.
+When dealing with the performance of jet airplanes, the thrust required by the engine is what matters regarding fuel burn.
 However, the estimation of endurance and range proceeds along a similar path as was previously done for the propeller-driven airplane.

 For a jet engine, the thrust-specific fuel consumption (TSFC) is defined as